crowdanalyzer/terraform-aws-vpc/examples/two-single-az-2tiers-vpcs-with-vpc-peering/README.md

 2. Modify `variables.tf` to customize the VPC name, CIDR blocks, subnets' availability zones, public and private subnets CIDR blocks.
 3. Run `terraform init`.
 4. Run `terraform apply`.
-5. Create instances in each VPC and try to ping each other.
+5. Create instances in each VPC and try ssh from one to another.